Hallicopter/MPEGMafia/README.md

 ![Alt text](/mpegmafia.png "Optional Title")

 This is a very early stage command line music/podcast player made in racket.
+Named after my the ex-underground artist JPEGMafia, and the MPEG mafia.

 ### Goals
 - [x] Play music.